Duterte open to running for VP, lashes out at ally Pacquiao

 Duterte open to running for VP, lashes out at ally PacquiaoNew

-MANILA, Philippines (AP) — Philippine President Rodrigo Duterte has said he may consider running for vice president next year when his term ends “if there is a space for me” although opponents have described such a prospect as “a joke of the worst kind.”
-Duterte’s televised remark Monday night was the strongest sign that he was considering earlier calls by ruling party allies for him to run for the vice president post.
-Philippine presidents are barred by the constitution for running for re-election after their single, six-year term.
-At least two former presidents, Joseph Estrada and Gloria Macapagal Arroyo, have made successful runs for lower public offices after serving as president but not the vice president post.
-Vice president is separately elected from the president under Philippine law.
+MANILA, Philippines (AP) — Philippine President Rodrigo Duterte says he may consider running for vice president next year when his term ends “if there is a space for me,” although opponents have described such a prospect as “a joke of the worst kind.”
+Duterte’s televised remark is the strongest sign that he is considering earlier calls by governing party allies for him to run for vice president.
+Philippine presidents are limited by the constitution to a single six-year term.
+At least two former presidents have made successful runs for lower public offices after serving as president, but not for vice president.
+Vice presidents are elected separately from the president under Philippine law.